hailo-ai/Hailo-Application-Code-Examples/ssd_post_process/README.md

 5. Draws the detection boxes on the frame
 6. Prints the object detected + confidence to the screen
 5. Prints statistics

-NOTE: Currently supports only devices connected on a PCIe link.

-Prequisites:
-OpenCV 4.2.X
-CMake >= 3.20
-HailoRT >= 4.10.0

-To compile the example run `./build.sh`

-To run the compiled example:

-`./build/x86_64/vstream_ssd_example_cpp -hef=./hefs/ssd_mobilenet_v2_wo_nms.hef -video=./videos/short.mp4`

-NOTE: You can also save the processed video by commenting in a few lines in the "post_processing_all" function.

-NOTE: There should be no spaces between "=" given in the command line arguments and the file name itself.